skretas/Belief-in-Supernatural-Evil-and-Guns/README.md

 In this way you will obtain standardized coefficients that are easier to interpret than the coefficients of logistic regression.
 For more on this approach,
 see: Von Hippel, Paul, 2015.
 “Linear vs. Logistic models: which is better, and when?”
 Statistical horizons.
 July 5.
 Retrieved on December 3, 2021. https://statisticalhorizons.com/linear-vs-logistic.

-# Part 5:
-Compare with Decision Trees / Random Forest Estimators Having worked with logistic and linear regression models, carry out predictions by using Decision Trees / Random Forests of our choice; we have to try different ones and pick up the best.
-Then, we will check if the predictors, primarily the belief in supernatural evil, make also a strong showing with the best model we have found.